ajaest/gpha_test_blog_fe/README.md

 - The angular elements are completely modularized and separated in different files
 - The load progress is reflected by the page title

-# Some things that must be changed if this were a production environment or real project
+# Some things that must be changed or fixed if this were a production environment or real project

 - Finish API python tests
 - Create a file ``frontent/js/utils/config-production.js`` which would register a different service similar to ``frontent/js/utils/config-debug.js`` with the production parameteres.
 This file should be imported